 JESS JOHNSON AND SIMON WARD

-Mnemonic Pulse is a video collaboration between Jess Johnson and Simon Ward with soundtrack by Andrew Clarke in the Studio 12 project space.
+Mnemonic Pulse was a video collaboration between Jess Johnson and Simon Ward with soundtrack by Andrew Clarke in the Studio 12 project space.

 Jess Johnson’s drawing and installation practice is inspired by science fiction, cosmology and shifting notions of reality.
 In her drawings she depicts complex worlds that combine densely layered patterns, objects and figures within architectural settings.
 Her drawings are often displayed within constructed environments that act as physical portals into her speculative worlds.